Best Solar Companies in New Hampshire

 • Free consultations: Get multiple quotes from different solar companies to compare prices and services.
 Be cautious of companies that provide significantly lower quotes than others — this may indicate lower quality.

-How much does it cost to go solar in New Hampshire?
+How much do solar panels cost in New Hampshire?

 Most installers set the price according to the system's wattage, with a typical cost between $2.50 and $5 per watt.
-In New Hampshire, the cost per watt is $3.33.
+In New Hampshire, the average cost per watt is $3.04.

 This doesn’t include the cost of a solar storage battery — which sometimes costs as much as the panels.
 Solar batteries are a must if you want real energy independence and essential if you go off-grid.
 Permitting, utility fees and maintenance also add to the cost of going solar.